Lonely Together (Avicii song)

-"Lonely Together" is a song by Swedish DJ Avicii, featuring vocals from English singer Rita Ora.
+"Lonely Together" is a song by Swedish DJ Avicii, featuring English singer Rita Ora.
 The song was released on 11 August 2017 as the second single from Avicii's EP, Avīci (01).
 A remix EP was released on 17 November 2017.
 "Lonely Together" was the last single Avicii released during his lifetime, before his death in 2018.
+The song was later included on Ora's second studio album, Phoenix (2018).

 Live performances

 Ora performed "Lonely Together" at 538 Koningsdag festival in the Netherlands, a week after Avicii's death.
 She dedicated her performance to the DJ and held a moment of silence.
 On 27 May, at BBC's Biggest Weekend, she also paid tribute to Avicii.

+Music video

+The music video of the song was directed by Levan Tsikurishvili, who directed Avicii biographical documentary Avicii: True Stories.
+Oren Soffer served as cinematographer.
+At the 2018 MTV Video Music Awards the video was nominated for Best Visual Effects and won for Best Dance Video.